Toxaris/pts/DEVELOPMENT.md

 # Viewing/decomposing terms

-You can use the standard `Show` instance (created with `deriving Show`), or `prettyShow` to invoke the pretty-printer.
+You can use the standard `Show` instance (created with `deriving Show`), or `showPretty` to invoke the pretty-printer.

-We expect that `parse . prettyShow = id`, while `prettyShow . parse` will canonicalize the text.
+We expect that `parseSimple . showPretty = id` (modulo extra return values and position nodes), while `showPretty <$> parseSimple termSyntax` will canonicalize the text.

 # Typechecking terms